odan/prisma/docs/readme.md

 * Communication with the database.
 * Place for the data access logic (query logic).
 * This is no place for the business logic!
-Use [domain services](#domain-services) for the complex business / domain logic.
+Use [domain services](#domain-services) for the complex business and domain logic.

 ### Domain Services

 Here is the right place for complex business logic e.g. calulation, validation, file creation etc.

 This layer provides cohesive, high-level logic for related parts of an application.
 This layer is invoked directly by the Controllers.

 The business logic should be placed in the service classes, and we should aim for a fat model layer and thin controller layer.

 Please don't prefix all service classes with `*Service`.
 A service class is not a "utility" class.
 Think of the [SRP](http://pragmaticcraftsman.com/2006/07/single-responsibility-principle/)